mmoreram/GearmanBundle/README.md

 GearmanBundle is a bundle for Symfony2 intended to provide an easy way to support developers who need to use job queues.
 For example: mail queues, Solr generation queues or Database upload queues.

+> Check the documentation in [ReadTheDocs](http://gearmanbundle.readthedocs.org/)
+> Some cookbooks will be written there

 Table of contents
 -----
 1. [Installing/Configuring](#installingconfiguring)